+- 3.5.
 Dirac's relation between fundamental physical constants.
 Dirac noticed that this constant $\approx 10^{40}$ is unexpectedly related to another dimensionless constant: the fine structure constant $\alpha \approx 1/137$.
 This constant occurs in quantum electrodynamics; crudely speaking, the largest possible size of an atom is $1/\alpha$.
 Dirac noticed that $10^{40} \approx 2^{1/\alpha}$.
-Of course, this is not an exact equality, but, on the other hand, we do not even know T well enough: it can be 10 billion years, it can be 20.
-Within the accuracy with which we know T, this coincidence was, in Dirac's viewpoint, very impressive.
+Of course, this is not an exact equality but, on the other hand, we do not even know T well enough: it can be 10 billion years, it can be 20.
+Within the accuracy with which we know T, this coincidence was, in Dirac's viewpoint, very impressive. - 3.6.
 Why?
-Since Dirac's 1937 paper, physicists have tried to explain this empirical relation; alas, there is still no widely accepted physics-based explanation.
-Let us show that simple cognizability (= computational complexity) arguments can explain this relation.

-Historical comment.
-Physicists have tried to explain this relation for long time, starting from Dirac himself.
-For example, Werner Heisenberg, one of the founding fathers of quantum mechanics, tried to formulate a unified quantum theory in such a way that this unified theory would explain this empirical relation (and other Dirac's relations mentioned below); see, e.g., [15].
+Since Dirac's 1937 paper, physicists have tried to explain this empirical relation.
+For example, Werner Heisenberg, one of the founding fathers of quantum mechanics, tried to formulate a unified quantum theory in such a way that this unified theory would explain this empirical relation (and other Dirac's relations mentioned later, in Section 4); see, e.g., [17].
 Alas, these efforts did not bring an understanding of this empirical relation.